Important Dates

 This is the first day to fund retirement accounts (Traditional IRA’s, Roth IRA’s and SEP IRA’s) or college saving accounts (529 Plans) for the current year.

-Individual client organizers and engagement letters will be available in early January and will be mailed via US mail or email.
-Business engagement letters will be mailed separately.
+Individual client organizers and engagement letters will be available in early January and will be available on the portal

 Individuals pay their 4th quarter estimated taxes (Form 1040-ES) for the previous year.

-Individual who did not pay their last estimated tax installment on the 15th, can file their tax return by today and avoid the under payment penalty.
+Individual who did not pay their last estimated tax installment on the 15th, can file their tax return by today and avoid the under-payment penalty.
 This is the deadline for employers to mail out W–2 Forms to employees and 1099 Forms to independent contractors.
 Form W-3 and Copy A of Form(s) W-2 need to be filed with the Social Security Administration.
-File Form 1099-MISC with the IRS if you are reporting non employee compensation.
+File Form 1099-NEC with the IRS if you are reporting non-employee compensation.
 Applicable Payroll Forms 940, 941, 944 and/or 945 are due.
 Forms 1095-B and 1095-C from large employers are to be furnished to individuals covered by Healthcare Insurance.

 Tax withholding exemption claims expire.
 Employers must begin withholding taxes on all wages unless the employee has submitted a new W-4 to continue the tax withholding exemption for current year.